spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 During :ref:`Continuous Integration <contributing.ci>` testing, several
 tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
-Thus, good style is a requirement for submitting code to spectrochempy.
+Thus, good style is a requirement for submitting code to SpectroChemPy.

 In addition, it is important that we do not make sudden changes to the code that could have the potential to break